btcpayserver/btcpayserver/README.md

 * Self-hosted
 * SegWit support
 * Lightning Network support (LND and c-lightning)
+* Tor support
-* Altcoin support
+* Opt-in Altcoin integrations
 * Full compatibility with BitPay API (easy migration)
 * Process payments for others
 * Easy-embeddable Payment buttons
 * Point of sale app
 * Crowdfunding app
+* Payment requests

 ## Supported Altcoins

 Bitcoin is the only focus of the project and its core developers.
-However, support is implemented for several altcoins:
+However, opt in integrations for several altcoins maintained by altcoins community is implemented for several altcoins:

 * Bitcoin Gold (BTG)
 * Bitcoin Plus (XBC)